The 2026 Ernest Solvay Prize goes to Prof. Xiaowei Zhuang

 Extending a legacy

 Pr.
-B Feringa, Pr.
-C. Bertozzi and Dr. K. Karikó have all gone on to receive Nobel Prizes, in 2016, 2022 and 2023 respectively.
+Feringa, Pr.
+Bertozzi, Dr. Karikó, Pr.
+Kitagawa and Pr.
+Yaghi have all gone on to receive Nobel Prizes, in 2016, 2022, 2023 and 2025 respectively.

 Meet our international jury

-Attendants and Jury members:
+Attendants and Jury members for the 2026 edition:

-- Prof. Sven Lidin (President of the jury, University of Lund-Sweden)
+- Prof. Sven Lidin (President of the jury, University of Lund - Sweden)

-- Prof. Steven Chu (University of Stanford-United States of America)
+- Prof. Steven Chu (University of Stanford - United States of America)

-- Prof. Ben Feringa (University of Groningen-The Netherlands)
+- Prof. Ben Feringa (University of Groningen - The Netherlands)

 - Prof. Susumu Kitagawa (University of Kyoto-Japan)